taocode/hugo-theme-windicss-starter/readme.md

 npm install
 ```

-- edit the `config.toml` file in `new-site/` to reflect the new-theme-name
+- edit the `config.toml` file in `new-site/` to reflect the unocss-starter

 ```toml
 # in config.toml